Welcome

 Book Review: Blonde: A Novel

 The book is very long, about 730 pages, and is not always the easiest thing to read.
-The story spans Marilyn's entire life from when she was a year or two old, to her death in 1962.
+The story spans Marilyn's entire life from when she was a year or two old to her death in 1962.
 Interestingly, the author wrote Marilyn as being aware that she was going to die and kind of did a dance with maybe she killed herself and maybe she was murdered.
-There is a lot of sex in the book (it definitely touches on the rumors she slept around Hollywood) and, if even some of the material that was included about halfway through the book (for example, a three-way relationship with two bisexual men) makes it into the movie, it definitely will earn the NC-17 rating.
+There is a lot of sex in the book (it definitely touches on the rumors she slept around Hollywood), if even some of the material that was included about halfway through the book (for example, a three-way relationship with two bisexual men) makes it into the movie, it definitely will earn the NC-17 rating.

 Sunday, May 29, 2022